IoT4SRGK - Improvement of heavy rainfall hazard maps through real-time data

-research project
+Research project

-The project is funded by the European Union and the Ministry for the Environment, Nature Conservation and Transport of the State of North Rhine-Westphalia.
+The project is funded by the European Union and by the Ministry for the Environment, Nature Conservation and Transport of the State of North Rhine-Westphalia.

 The project goals in brief:

-Main objective:
+Main goal:

 • Calibration and validation of existing models